Tiana Atkinson

-Tiana Atkinson (born 30 April 2002) is an Australian cricketer who plays as a right-handed batter for Victoria in the Women's National Cricket League (WNCL).
+Tiana Atkinson (born 30 April 2002) is an Australian cricketer who plays as a right-handed batter.
+She last played for Victoria in the Women's National Cricket League (WNCL).

 Domestic career

 Atkinson plays grade cricket for Dandenong Cricket Club.
 She made her debut for Victoria on 10 March 2022, against Queensland in the WNCL, scoring 6 runs as her side won by 64 runs.
 She played four matches for the side in the 2022–23 WNCL, scoring 57 runs with a top score of 38.